toss/slash/packages/common/utils/src/device/isIE.en.md

 # isIE

-Check if the current JavaScript runtime is running on Internet Explorer.
+Checks if the current JavaScript runtime is running on Internet Explorer.

 It checks whether `navigator.userAgent` includes `MSIE` or `Trident`.